WAOW: News operation

 In 2000, WAOW entered into a news share agreement with WFXS (owned by Davis Television, LLC).
 The arrangement resulted in a weeknight prime time newscast debuting on the Fox outlet.
 The broadcast, known as Fox 55 News at 9, could be seen for thirty minutes.

 Although there was no weekend edition of the show, it was eventually joined by a weekday morning newscast (also produced by WAOW) on April 23, 2012.
-Known as Fox 55 This Morning, this program aired for an hour (from 7 until 8) on WFXS offering a local alternative to the national morning programs seen on the big three networks.
+Known as Fox 55 This Morning, this program aired for an hour (from 7 to 8 a.m.) on WFXS offering a local alternative to the national morning programs seen on the big three networks.
 Both WFXS newscasts maintained a separate music package and graphics scheme from WAOW.
 The broadcasts originated from the ABC outlet's primary set at its studios but with unique duratrans indicating the Fox-branded shows.
 On June 19, 2011, WAOW became the market's second television outlet to upgrade local news to a high definition level.
 Included in the change were a redesigned set and an updated graphics scheme.
 Eventually, in 2012, WFXS made the transition to HD newscasts.

-On July 1, 2015, concurrent with the Fox affiliation moving to low-powered WZAW-LD, both of the Fox-branded newscasts were canceled after the news share arrangement was terminated.
+On July 1, 2015, concurrent with the Fox affiliation moving to low-power WZAW-LD, both of the Fox-branded newscasts were canceled after the news share arrangement was terminated.
 Almost a week later (on July 6), WAOW introduced its own prime time news at 9 (airing weeknights for a half-hour) on its CW digital subchannel.
 This broadcast, known as Newsline 9 at 9 on The CW, can also be seen through a simulcast on WMOW's main channel and WYOW-DT2.

 Since the station went on the air in 1965, it has maintained a weather beacon in the form of a sign or tower that is lit in various colors to convey the forecast for the next 12 to 24 hours.
 The "9" sign on the side of the WAOW studios currently serves this purpose.
 A poem created by a viewer contest helps to remember the meaning of the colors: